w3c/wg-effectiveness/wg_attendee_roles.md

 * __Technology Enthusiasts:__ an attendee who neither works for an implementer or works with the technologies being specified, but is enthused about the working group chartered work and the web generally.
 * __Blockers:__ working group attendees who attempt to stop specification work from progressing.
 * __Late Arrivers:__ working group attendees who began participating in the working group late.
+* __AC Member:__ working group attendee who is also an AC member.
+* __Users:__ a working group attendee who understands interests of the users of the specification (in this case users means web-users, not developers working with the specification).